LEARNAcademy/syllabus/apartment-app/backend/devise.md

 config.action_mailer.default_url_options = { host: 'localhost', port: 3000 }
 ```

 Secondly, we need to instruct Devise to listen for logout requests via a `get` request instead of the default `delete`.
-We also want to prevent Devise from using flash messages which are not presented in Rails api mode.
-We can do both these things in Devise's config file:
+We also want to prevent Devise from using flash messages which are not presented in Rails API mode.
+We can do both these things in the Devise configuration file:

 **config/initializers/devise.rb**